self-host/self-host/docs/presentations/first_few_steps.md

 7. To verify this, we can go back and query the time series for data once more.

-8. Scroll to the blue <a target="_blank" href="http://127.0.0.1:8095/static/swagger-ui#/timeseries/QueryTimeseriesForData">GET /v2/timeseries/{uuid}/data</a> field and expand it.
+8. Navigate to the blue <a target="_blank" href="http://127.0.0.1:8095/static/swagger-ui#/timeseries/QueryTimeseriesForData">GET /v2/timeseries/{uuid}/data</a> field and expand it.

 9. Click on the *Try it out* button.